MrThomasWagner/KruskalsAlgorithm/README.md

 KruskalsAlgorithm
 =================

-Simple implementation of Kruskal's Algorithm for calculating Min-Spanning-Trees, with graphing
+Implementation of Kruskal's Algorithm for calculating Min-Spanning-Trees, with graphing.
+For fun!